 More than 200 rescued neon sign pieces from 200+ Las Vegas properties sprawl across the nearly two-acre Neon Boneyard.
 You’ll recognize some, even if you’ve never seen them in person: Caesars Palace, the Moulin Rouge Hotel, the Golden Nugget – the list of Las Vegas icons goes on and on.
 Each sign in The Neon Museum’s collection offers a unique story about the personalities who created it, what inspired it, where and when it was made, and the role it played in Las Vegas’ distinctive history.
 Hop on a guided tour any day of the week – or better yet, at night, when clever lighting gives you a sense of the glowing glory of a historic chapter in this city’s buzzing lifespan.

-And where better place to host a spectacularly visual museum, than the former La Concha Motel Lobby?
-The property was saved from demolition, relocated to the Neon Museum’s property and serves as museum headquarters.
-You’ll also find an outdoor exhibition or gallery of sorts known as the Neon Boneyard, and gift shop.
+And where better to dial in those vintage Vegas vibes than the former La Concha Motel lobby?
+The unique property was saved from demolition and relocated to The Neon Museum’s property to serve as the museum visitors’ center and gift shop.